Skip to content

 • Non-specific urethritis (NSU): Urethritis that is not due to either a gonorrhea or chlamydia infection falls under this category.

 Urethritis and a urinary tract infection (UTI) are different conditions.
 Urethritis refers to swelling of the urethra.
 A UTI is an infection (typically bacterial) in the urinary tract, which can extend beyond the urethra.
-Urethritis is a common symptom of a UTI, as UTIs often cause inflammation of the urethra.
 Both are typically treated with antibiotics.
 If you suspect a UTI, it's essential to consult with a healthcare professional, who may provide a UTI prescription online after assessing your symptoms and medical history.

 How long does urethritis take to heal?
-After beginning antibiotic treatment, urethritis (inflamed urethra) typically begins to heal within 2-3 days.
-Some people feel relief within a few hours.
+After beginning antibiotic treatment, urethritis (inflamed urethra) typically begins to improve in a few days.
+Some people feel relief within a few days.
 You should continue your course of antibiotics according to the prescribing doctor's instructions.
-Without medical intervention, symptoms can last up to 3 months and may not go away without antibiotic treatment.
+Without medical intervention, symptoms may not go away without antibiotic treatment and may lead to complications.

 If left untreated, urethritis symptoms may worsen.
 Additionally, the underlying infection may spread to other areas of the urinary tract, including the bladder and kidneys.
 Kidney and bladder infections have potential to become dangerous and can result in medical emergencies.
+Untreated urethritis may also cause other conditions such as scrotal pain in males or pelvic pain in females.
+Sometimes, the complications from those infections can cause infertility if left untreated.
 If you are experiencing symptoms of urethritis or a UTI, it is crucial that you meet with a doctor right away to receive prompt treatment.

 3 simple steps to get treated for urethritis today